tevador/RandomX/doc/specs.md

 **AES decryption round** refers to the application of inverse ShiftRows, inverse SubBytes and inverse MixColumns transformations followed by a XOR with the round key.

-### 3.2 Generator
+### 3.2 AesGenerator

-The Generator produces a sequence of pseudo-random bytes.
+AesGenerator produces a sequence of pseudo-random bytes.

-The Generator state consists of 64 bytes arranged into four columns of 16 bytes each.
+The internal state of AesGenerator consists of 64 bytes arranged into four columns of 16 bytes each.
 During each output iteration, every column is decrypted (columns 0, 2) or encrypted (columns 1, 3) with one AES round using the following round keys (one key per column):

 ```
 key0 = 2d ec ee 84 d5 f6 4f 45 32 91 32 ca e3 a2 20 df